 This paper proceeds as follows.
-Section \ref{sec:methods} reviews the mixture prior borrowing methods, discusses the proper forms of weight specification, and concludes with an illustrative example demonstrating how adaptive approaches can lead to overly aggressive borrowing of external data.
-In Section \ref{sec:WOW}, we introduce the proposed WOW gating strategy along with its key properties.
-Section \ref{sec:wowbinary} demonstrates the application of WOW to trials with binary and continuous endpoints.
-Section \ref{sec:simu} presents simulation studies that evaluate and compare the performance of WOW against existing methods.
-Finally, Section \ref{sec:conc} concludes with a discussion of the broader implications and potential extensions of the proposed framework.
+Section \ref{sec:methods} reviews mixture-prior borrowing methods, discusses weight specification, and presents an illustrative example showing how adaptive approaches can lead to overly aggressive borrowing.
+In Section \ref{sec:WOW}, we introduce the proposed WOW gating strategy and its key properties.
+Section \ref{sec:wowbinary} develops the WOW procedure for binary and continuous endpoints.
+Section \ref{sec:simu} presents simulation studies that evaluate and compare the performance of WOW against existing methods, \yx and Section \ref{sec:real_data} illustrates its application using the RBesT binary responder example. \xx Finally, Section \ref{sec:conc} concludes with a discussion of broader implications and future extensions.